Short Bowel Syndrome Therapeutics Market

 - Market Segmentation

-- Short Bowel Syndrome Therapeutics Market, By Drug, 2021 - 2031 (USD Million)
+- Short Bowel Syndrome Therapeutics Market, By Drug Type, 2021 - 2031 (USD Million)

-- Glucagon-like Peptide-2 (GLP-2) Analog
+- Glucagon-Like Peptide-2 (GLP-2) Analogs

 - Others

-- Short Bowel Syndrome Therapeutics Market, By Route of Administration, 2021 - 2031 (USD Million)
+- Short Bowel Syndrome Therapeutics Market, By Route Of Administration, 2021 - 2031 (USD Million)

 - Oral